arqtron/autorganiza/README.md

 ### English Version

 **Autorganiza** is a powerful Python script that leverages Artificial Intelligence to automatically analyze and sort your images into thematic folders based on their actual content.
+_Update 07/30/2025: Added GUI (TK) version with improvements in usability and selection of AI models for image identification, plus a sample JSON with the definition of folders and images._

 #### Installation